Rooms in the Orr Mansion

 FIRST FLOOR– RENOVATED IN 2001

 This room was used by the servants to keep food warm before being served.
 The food was brought from the basement kitchen up by a dumb waiter (also called a hand elevator.)
 The food was then passed through an opening into the dining room.
 NOTE: This area is now walled in but was next to the door leading into the dining room.
-This area is now shown as the kitchen and pantry.
+The room is now shown as the kitchen and pantry.
 The lights are correct to the time period of the house but not the house itself.

 Items of Interest: